 However, in this membrane anaerobic system has to be monitored properly as the processes rely solely on the micro-organism to break down the pollutants.
-The micro-organism is very sensitive to changes in the environment thus great care have to be taken to maintain a conducive environment for the micro organism.
-Besides, there will be problem arises in the membrane system due to the characteristic of POME as it is a high suspended solids effluent.
+The micro-organism is very sensitive to changes in the environment for the micro organism.
+Besides there will be problem arises in the membrane system due to the characteristic of POME as it has a high suspended solid effluents.
 The membrane will be suffered from fouling and degradation during use.
-Thus, the objective of this study is to investigate optimum condition of the anaerobic digestion system as well as method to overcome the membrane fouling problem.
+The process by which a variety of species present in the water increase the membrane resistance, by adsorbing or deposition onto its surface, adsorption onto the pore surface within the bulk membrane material (pore restriction) or by complete pore blocking.
+(Leonard Lim Lik Pueh, 2004)

-1.2 PROBLEM STATEMENTS
+1.2 PROBLEM STATEMENT